 The second part consist of making a post to this discussion area answering some questions about yourself.

-Even if you have taken a course with me before, you must send me an email with answers to the questions in the assignment.
+Even if you have taken a course with me before, you must must make this post.

 The third part involves forwarding your UMB email to an email account you check frequently.